-The TPS54361 uses a transconductance amplifier for the error amplifier and supports three of the commonly-used frequency compensation circuits.
-Compensation circuits Type 2A, Type 2B, and Type 1 are shown in Figure 44.
-Type 2 circuits are typically implemented in high bandwidth power-supply designs using low ESR output capacitors.
-The Type 1 circuit is used with power supply designs with high-ESR aluminum electrolytic or tantalum capacitors.
+The TPS54541 device uses a transconductance amplifier for the error amplifier and supports three of the commonly-used frequency compensation circuits.
+Figure 44 shows compensation circuits Type 2A, Type 2B, and Type 1.
+Type 2 circuits are typically implemented in high-bandwidth power-supply designs using low-ESR output capacitors.
+The Type 1 circuit is implemented with power-supply designs with high-ESR aluminum electrolytic or tantalum capacitors.
 Equation 18 and Equation 19 relate the frequency response of the amplifier to the small signal model in Figure 44.
 The open-loop gain and bandwidth are modeled using the $R{\rm O}$ and $C{\rm O}$ shown in Figure 44.
-See the application section for a design example using a Type 2A network with a low ESR output capacitor.
+See Figure 44 for a design example using a Type 2A network with a low-ESR output capacitor.

-Equation 18 through Equation 27 are provided as a reference.
-An alternative is to use WEBENCH software tools to create a design based on the power supply requirements.
+Equation 18 through Equation 27 are provided as references.
+An alternative is to use WEBENCH® software tools to create a design based on the power-supply requirements (go to www.ti.com/WEBENCH for more information).